DucAnhNTT/azure-data-pipeline-sales/2 - Azure DataFactory/README.md

 ![Alt text](image/mounting.png)

 ### Transfrom from Silver to Gold layer
-In the setting of the two notebooks remember to browse to the file we have imported and choose the right note book
+In the setting of the two notebooks remember to browse to the file we have imported and choose the right note book.
 ![Alt text](image/setting-silver-to-gold-databricks.png)

+And now the pipeline is already 2/3 of the path!
+What would be next you wonder?
+We gonna take the data from gold layer which a final cleaneast form of data to Synapse Analystic, On Cloud SQL Database, and use Power BI to connect and visualize it!!
 ## Demo
 - Click the link to the Demo:
   [Link](https://www.youtube.com/watch?v=xLFjE2WJaoM)